 How often wasps eat depends on different factors.
 One factor is the weather.

 What Do Wasps Eat in Winter?

-As wasps rely heavily on fruit nectars, during the winter months, they starve due to lack of fruits.
+As wasps rely heavily on fruit nectars, they starve during winter due to a lack of fruits.
 So, they eventually die during the winter season.

 Do Wasps Eat Mosquitoes?

-Although some wasps chase mosquitos and capture them for food, wasps are not the natural predators for mosquitoes.
+Although some wasps chase mosquitos and capture them for food, wasps are not the natural predators of mosquitoes.

 What Eats Wasps?